강의

 Prerequisites

-• It would be great if you have experience learning programming languages.
+• It would be helpful to have experience learning a programming language.

 Recommended for